VITRAKVI 100mg hard capsules

 Blood alkaline phosphatase increased

 a Infant/toddlers (28 days to 23 months): 5 grade 4 Neutrophil count decreased (Neutropenia) reactions and 2 Blood alkaline phosphatase increased reported.
-Grade 3 reactions included 12 cases of Neutrophil count decreased (Neutropenia), 3 cases each of Anaemia, ALT increased, and Weight increased (Abnormal weight gain), and 2 cases each of Blood alkaline phosphatase increased, Diarrhoea, and Vomiting and 1 case of AST increased.
+Grade 3 reactions included 11 cases of Neutrophil count decreased (Neutropenia), 4 cases of ALT increased, 3 cases each of Anaemia, and Weight increased (Abnormal weight gain), and 2 cases each of Blood alkaline phosphatase increased, Diarrhoea, and Vomiting and 1 case of AST increased.

 b Children (2 to 11 years): 1 grade 4 Leukocytes count decreased reported.
-6 reported grade 3 cases of Neutrophil count decreased (Neutropenia), 2 cases each of Anaemia and Diarrhoea, and 1 case each of ALT increased, AST increased, Gait disturbance, Vomiting, Weight increased (Abnormal weight gain), Paraesthesia and Myalgia.
+8 reported grade 3 cases of Neutrophil count decreased (Neutropenia), 2 cases each of Anaemia, Diarrhoea, and Vomiting and 1 case each of ALT increased, AST increased, Gait disturbance, Weight increased (Abnormal weight gain), Paraesthesia and Myalgia.

 Description of selected adverse reactions